gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "I thought you were an assassin or something."

 "And I thought you were trying to run away like the *tralpa*."
-Noxy put her hands on her hips and tried to match the prince's glare.
+Noxy put her hands on her hips and tried to match his glare.
 "Anyway, you shouldn't be down here.
 It's dangerous to go wandering around."